 The spring is here and the markets have started to show how they can drop at a moment’s notice.
 Did you panic?
 I hope not.
 I think it was a moment to rejoice that we had a buying opportunity.
 I personally did not make any transactions during that period.
 I just did not have money ready to invest.
-I also wasn’t worrying about the drop since my portfolio is setup for compound growth return with my dividends and the DRIP programs.
+I also wasn’t worried about the drop since my portfolio is setup for compound growth return with my dividends and the DRIP programs.

 I have been a dividend investor for 5 years now.
 In 2009, after the market drop, I changed my investment approach and started moving away from my financial advisor and the mutual funds.
 I had a solid enough understanding to tackle it on my on.
-I’ll be up front that I did not know about index investing at the time either and although it has many good merits, I find that markets fluctuates too often and I would prefer to have consistent growing income through dividend investing.
+I’ll be upfront that I did not know about index investing at the time either and although it has many good merits, I find that markets fluctuate too often and I would prefer to have consistent growing income through dividend investing.

 Related: Why Dividend Investing?

 The graph below is a representation of my dividend income growth versus the TSX index.
 It’s a reminder that my income can always be in an upward movement and I can avoid the market fluctuations.
-That means I don’t have to obsess over having so much bonds when I retire because I am afraid of the markets.
+That means I don’t have to obsess over having so many bonds when I retire because I am afraid of the markets.

 In April, I have 21 investments paying me dividends providing me with a monthly dividend income of $603.91.
 So far, with my annual estimation, I won’t reach $700 per month this year.
 Practically all my holdings have raised their dividends for the year already so all I can do is put some new money in or transfer money from my defined contribution RRSP plan (DCP).
 As it happens, I do plan to invest new money and transfer money from my DCP.
 Will it be on time to see my dividend income reach $700 per month?